Skip to content

 One of the biggest foundations for achieving and sustaining a high level of mental processing speed is optimal blood glucose control.
 With half the US population struggling with pre-diabetes or diabetes (don’t think it’s a US problem only), it’s perhaps not surprising that mental performance seems to be on the decline.
 Chronically high blood glucose levels wreak havoc on the brain, entangling neurons and increasing your risk of dementia and depression.

 Look at it this way.
-If what you’d call a “drug” is something you take from a plant, extract and purify to have concentration levels unseen under untouched circumstances, then what is table sugar?
+If what you’d call a “drug” is something you take from a plant, extract, and purify to have concentration levels unseen under untouched circumstances, then what is table sugar?

 Reducing carbohydrate intake can be an effective strategy for improving glucose control, especially in those with pre-diabetes or diabetes, as a reduction in carbs significantly reduces your postprandial glucose response.
 So, if you find yourself falling asleep at your desk after lunch, reducing your carb intake can be a great tool for supercharging your brain game.